 Each Module week will have at least one other Assignment and these are due on Sunday evenings.
 These are practical ways to use the information you are learning.
 In some you gather information and fill in a 'quiz.'
 In others you upload a video.
 In four of the weeks, the Assignment will be part of the Diet Analysis where you record and analyze three days of your diet.
-There are also two small assignments each worth 5 points which are: a quiz over the syllabus information and Intro Discussion.
+There are also three small assignments which are: a Quiz over the syllabus information and an Intro Discussion.